21 Sweet, Simple Romantic Gestures You Should Try At Least Once

 They don’t require much time or even all that much effort.
 But, chances are, your partner will really, truly appreciate them.

 The grand, sweeping ones are great and all.
-But not all romantic gestures have to cost a lot of money, require weeks of planning, or cause you to stress out trying to make everything perfect.
+But not all romantic gestures have to cost a lot of money, require weeks of planning, or cause you stress trying to make everything perfect.
 At its core, romance is really just the sum of the things you do to show someone you love them.
 You send them flowers.
 You cook them dinner.
 You do whatever you can to make them feel adored, appreciated, and admired.
 And there are countless ways to make a gesture memorable without going overboard, broke, or crazy in the process.

 “Small gestures are key to lasting relationships,” says Marley Howard, a licensed family and marriage therapist with more than a decade of experience.
 “Once we settle into our relationships, we can feel detached at times and think that great acts of love are the answer.
 But small gestures improve empathy, closeness, and security.
 They continuously deepen your bond with your partner.”